 Also Read: How to Restore a Dead or Dying Laptop Battery

-Step 1: When you turn on your laptop, press "Delete" to get into the BIOS.
+Step 1: Press "Delete" to enter the BIOS when you turn on your laptop.
 Choose "Advanced BIOS Features" and change the First Boot Device to CDROM.
 Click Y to save and quit setup.

 Step 2: Put the Windows installation USB or CD into your laptop, then type "DOS."